Looooopy/zumo-pid/README.md

 ## Debug

-If you wich to se the exact mesurements from SBUS channels in terminal you have to hook it up to USB and connect with putty to it.
+If you wish to see the exact measurements from SBUS channels in terminal you have to hook it up to USB and use putty.

-This mode should not be use more than debug purpose, you will miss packages from SBUS and that is made intentially because i wish to delay the output so merasurements can be read from console.
+>This mode should only be used for debug purpose, you will miss packages from SBUS and that is made intentially because i wish to delay the output so SBUS channel measurements can be read from console.

 * First you need to uncomment in main.cpp